classroomtechtools/Endpoints/README.md

 A library SDK for Google AppsScripts that makes working with public APIs a cinch.

+## Quickstart

+### To use as a library as an AppsScripts library

+Project ID: `MOwaCM3sJzFttpUe7GAFibvD8R0iiSsw_`

+### To import as an npm module:

+`npm install @classroomtechtools/endpoints`

+The above will also install the following dependencies:

+- @classroomtechtools/unittesting
+- @classroomtechtools/enforce_arguments

 ## Tour

 The library uses namespaces to organize itself: